yasufum/bash_utils/README.md

 #### Options

+  * d: Target directory.
-  * i: Ignore case
+  * i: Ignore case.
-  * c: Enable color mode to easily find given word from output (Do not use if you pass output via pipeline, for exp 'wf .. | less')
+  * c: Enable color mode to easily find given word from output.
+       (Do not use if you pass output via pipeline, for exp 'wf .. | less')
-  * d: Target directory
+  * e: Exclude specific extension, for example, `txt`, `map` or so.
-  * b: Include binary files for searching
+  * b: Include binary files for searching.
+  * h: Show help message.

 ### 2. proxy

-Enable/disable proxy settings
+Enable/disable proxy setting.

 #### Example